Rubyboat1207/audio-summarizer/readme.md

 # Prerequisites
 The program will ask for a token each time it's reopened, to get a token you can get it from https://platform.openai.com/account/api-keys.
 You should store it somewhere easy to copy, as it does not save right now.

+# How to download

+Go to the [builds page](https://github.com/Rubyboat1207/audio-summarizer/actions/workflows/pyinstaller.yml) and click on the latest ran workflow.
+Then scroll down to artifacts to grab the latest windows build.
+If you're on linux, check the "Run from source" section for details.

+# Run from source

 install requirements:
 ```
 pip install -r requirements.txt